Logical Fallacy Game: learn to spot bad arguments.

 Is the logical fallacy game free?

 Yes.
-All 6 game modes on the web are completely free with no signup required.
+All three browser game modes are completely free with no signup required.
 Just pick a mode and start playing instantly.

 What logical fallacies does the game cover?